 - Usage: Reference

-for async-loaded enemy spawning. - Benefit: Improves runtime performance in complex scenes.
+BP_EnemyInfoinBP_EnemySpawnerfor async-loaded enemy spawning. - Benefit: Improves runtime performance in complex scenes.

 Modular Behavior Integration

-properties.
+The BP_EnemyInfo integrates with SM_Humanoid_CombatBehavior and Behavior Trees via Behavior Classes and Behavior Tree properties.
 This concept allows developers to define AI logic modularly.

 - Purpose: Facilitates flexible AI behavior assignment.